OmarEltotongy/Generic-Numeric-Data-Type/README.md

 ## SumOperation Function Explanation

 ## Overview
-The `sumOperation` function is a member of a class (likely `FloatNumeric<T>`) that overrides a virtual function from a base class.
+The `sumOperation` function is a member of a class (`FloatNumeric<T>`) that overrides a virtual function from a base class.
 It performs an addition operation between the current object (`*this`) and another `Numeric` type object (`second`).
 The function handles different types of `Numeric` objects dynamically and ensures the correct arithmetic operations are applied.

 ## Function Logic
 ### 1. Checking if `second` is a `FloatNumeric<T>`